projectriff/riff/docs/riff_service_subscribe.md

 ## riff service subscribe

-Subscribe a service to an existing input channel
+Subscribe a service to an existing input or output channel

 ### Synopsis

-Subscribe a service to an existing input channel
+Subscribe a service to an existing input or output channel

 ```
 riff service subscribe [flags]